Khmelnytskyi

 Khmelnytskyi (Note: Also rendered as Khmelnytsky, Khmelnytskyy and Khmelnitsky) (Хмельницький, /uk/) is a city in western Ukraine.
 Located on the Southern Bug, it serves as the administrative centre of Khmelnytskyi Oblast as well as Khmelnytskyi Raion within the oblast.
 With a population of Khmelnytskyi is the second-largest city in the historical region of Podolia, after Vinnytsia.

-The city was first mentioned in 1431 as a Polish military post, where it was known as Płoskirów under Polish rule.
-It was seized by Cossacks during the Khmelnytsky Uprising and later ruled by the Ottomans until 1699.
-It was passed to Russia in 1793, as a result of the Second Partition of Poland, and became part of the newly-formed Podolia Governorate, where it became known as Proskuriv or Proskurov.
+The city was first mentioned in 1431 as a military outpost.
+Under the Polish rule it was known as Płoskirów.
+It was seized by Cossacks during the Khmelnytsky Uprising and was later ruled by the Ottomans until 1699.
+The city was passed to Russia in 1793 as a result of the Second Partition of Poland, and became part of the newly-formed Podolia Governorate, where it became known as Proskuriv or Proskurov.
 From 1917 to 1920, it was controlled by the short-lived Ukrainian People's Republic before becoming part of Soviet Ukraine.
-The city's Jewish population fell from 42 per cent in 1939 to 10 per cent in 1959 as a result of the Holocaust in Ukraine.
+The city's Jewish population fell from 42 per cent in 1939 to 10 per cent in 1959 as a result of the Holocaust.
 In 1954, it was renamed Khmelnytskyi in honor of the Cossack leader Bohdan Khmelnytsky.

 Khmelnytskyi is the location of a rail junction and an important industrial centre, as well as a centre for higher education such as the Khmelnytskyi National University and the Khmelnytskyi Oblast Ukrainian Music and Drama Theater.